databendlabs/databend/docs/doc/13-sql-reference/51-connect-parameters.md

 | security_token            	| No        	| Security token for temporary credentials.                    	|

 :::note
-If the `ENDPOINT_URL` parameter is not specified in the command, Databend will create the stage on Amazon S3 by default.
-Therefore, when you create an external stage on an S3-compatible object storage or other object storage solutions, be sure to include the `ENDPOINT_URL` parameter.
+- If the **endpoint_url** parameter is not specified in the command, Databend will create the stage on Amazon S3 by default.
+Therefore, when you create an external stage on an S3-compatible object storage or other object storage solutions, be sure to include the **endpoint_url** parameter.

+- If you're using S3 storage and your bucket has public read access, you can access and query an external stage associated with the bucket anonymously without providing credentials.
+To enable this feature, add the **allow_anonymous** parameter to the [storage.s3] section in the *databend-query.toml* configuration file and set it to **true**.
 :::

 To access your Amazon S3 buckets, you can also specify an AWS IAM role and external ID for authentication.
 By specifying an AWS IAM role and external ID, you can provide more granular control over which S3 buckets a user can access.
 This means that if the IAM role has been granted permissions to access only specific S3 buckets, then the user will only be able to access those buckets.
 An external ID can further enhance security by providing an additional layer of verification.
 For more information, see https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html